autobrr/autobrr.com/docs/3rd-party-tools.md

 6. Finally, make sure the filter is enabled and you're all set.

 :::tip Cross-seed notifications
-You can set up a Discord webhook for cross-seed notifications within the cross-seed config.
+You can set up a Notifiarr or Apprise webhook for cross-seed notifications within the cross-seed config.
 :::

 ## regbrr